CouncilofLorien/counciloflorien.github.io/docs/cards/S/show-things-unbidden.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > ***Playable during the organization phase on Galadriel if untapped and at Lorien.*** Tap Galdirel.
+> > ***Playable during the organization phase on Galadriel if untapped and at Lorien.*** Tap Galadriel.
 Opponent must choose and reveal to you 3 non-environment hazards from his hand and shuffle them into his play deck.
 If these are not available, opponent must reveal his hand to you and shuffle all non-environment hazards there into his play deck.
 >